Hot Fuzz: Box office

-The film generated £7.1 million in its first weekend of release in the United Kingdom on 14 February 2007.
-In 20 April US opening weekend, the film grossed $5.8 million from only 825 cinemas, making it the highest per-cinema average of any film in the top ten that week.
+Hot Fuzz generated £7.1 million in its first weekend of release in the United Kingdom on 14 February 2007.
+In 20 April US opening weekend, it grossed $5.8 million from only 825 cinemas, making it the highest per-cinema average of any film in the top ten that week.
 Its opening weekend take beat the $3.3 million opening weekend gross of Pegg and Wright's previous film, Shaun of the Dead.
-In its second weekend of release, Rogue Pictures expanded the film's cinema count from 825 to 1,272 and it grossed $4.9 million, representing a 17% dip in the gross.
+In its second weekend of release, Rogue Pictures expanded the cinema count from 825 to 1,272 and it grossed $4.9 million, representing a 17% dip in the gross.
 Altogether, Hot Fuzz grossed $80,573,774 worldwide.
-In nine weeks, the film earned nearly twice what Shaun of the Dead made in the US, and more than three times its gross in other countries.
+In nine weeks, Hot Fuzz earned nearly twice what Shaun of the Dead made in the US, and more than three times its gross in other countries.

 Home media

 The DVD was released on 11 June 2007 in the UK.
 Over one million DVDs were sold in the UK in the first four weeks of its release.
 The two-disc set contains the feature film with commentaries, outtakes, storyboards, deleted scenes, a making-of documentary, video blogs, featurettes, galleries, and some hidden easter eggs.
 The DVD also features Wright's last amateur film, Dead Right, which he described as "Hot Fuzz without the budget".
-The film appeared on region 2 DVD earlier than the theatrical release date in Germany, which was on 14 June 2007.
+Hot Fuzz appeared on region 2 DVD earlier than the theatrical release date in Germany, which was on 14 June 2007.
 In the commentary with director Wright and fellow filmmaker Quentin Tarantino, they discuss nearly 200 films.

 The US DVD and HD DVD release was on 31 July 2007.
-It opened at #2 at the American DVD sales chart, selling 853,000 units for over $14m in revenue.
+It opened at No. 2 at the American DVD sales chart, selling 853,000 units for over $14m in revenue.
 1,923,000 units have been sold, acquiring revenue of $33.3 million.
 The HD DVD edition has more special features than the standard DVD release.
 A three-disc collector's edition was released on 27 November 2007 and a Blu-ray edition on 22 September 2009.